ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ### Test the Load Balancer.

-Once the installaion of Nginx is complete, the Load Balancer health checks should pass and the application severs should be accessible through the load balancer.
+Once the installation of Nginx is complete, the Load Balancer health checks should pass and the application severs should be accessible through the load balancer.
 Use the public address (hostname) of the Load Balancer to access the Nginx page (you should get the following message: "Welcome to nginx!")

 In our case --> `http://8d3374f1.lb.appdomain.cloud/`